the-turing-game/the-source-and-comments/README.md

 contemplate in the rest of the article...<br>
 However!
 If you think about the procedure of training Large Language Models it is almost exactly what he is describing as a "...statistical survey such as Gallup poll."
+ I will just leave you with this thought here.

 ## The Turing Game
 It is hard to believe that this text had been written by a person with training